Shared ownership property

 To work out the SDLT if you buy more shares that take you over 80%:

-Work out the SDLT due on the total you’ve paid for the property to date (including any amounts you did not pay tax on.
+Work out the SDLT due on the total you’ve paid for the property to date - include any amounts you did not pay tax on.
 Use the SDLT rate that applies at the time you bought the new share.
-For example, if you’ve paid £160,000 in total so far, the total SDLT due is £700.
+For example, if your total purchases before 8 July 2020 were £160,000, the SDLT due would be £700.

 Divide the amount you’re paying for this share by the total amount you’ve paid for the property to date.
 For example, if you’re paying £40,000 for this share, divide £40,000 by £160,000 = 0.25.

 Multiply the two figures, for example SDLT of £700 multiplied by 0.25 = £175.
-This is the amount you need to pay in SDLT for this share.
+This is the amount you would need to pay in SDLT for this share.

 Additional tax if payments are linked